 We believe that the current configuration of the Luverne Facility, whereby we co-produce isobutanol and ethanol utilizing one fermenter for isobutanol production and three fermenters for ethanol production, will not enable us to become profitable on a consolidated basis.
-We believe that the best way for us to become profitable is to undertake the Luverne Facility Expansion, whereby we would convert the Luverne Facility to the sole production of isobutanol, with some percentage of such isobutanol volumes to be further processed into hydrocarbons such as ATJ and isooctane.
-We believe the Luverne Facility represents the best site to expand our isobutanol production because it leverages the equipment we have already installed at the site, in particular our GIFT ® technology system.
+We believe that we can become profitable by undertaking the Luverne Facility Expansion, whereby we would convert the Luverne Facility to the sole production of isobutanol, with some percentage of such isobutanol volumes to be further processed into hydrocarbons such as ATJ and isooctane.
+We believe the Luverne Facility represents the best site to expand our isobutanol production because it leverages the equipment we have already installed at the site, in particular our GIFT [®] technology system and due to the relatively low cost of corn available in the Luverne, MN, region.

-We are currently conducting engineering work to determine the potential production capacity of the Luverne Facility following the Luverne Facility Expansion, as well as the capital cost associated with the project.
-The supply contracts, which we anticipate signing in 2017, are expected to form the basis on which we would set the specific configuration of the Luverne Facility in terms of end product mix between isobutanol, ATJ and isooctane.
-In the second half of 2017, we expect to be able to communicate publicly more of the details on the estimated scale, configuration and capital cost for the Luverne Facility Expansion.
+We have been conducting engineering work to determine the potential production capacity of the Luverne Facility following the Luverne Facility Expansion, as well as the capital cost associated with the project.
+The Supply Agreement, effective May 15, 2017, with HCS Holding GmbH, together with the supply agreements that we anticipate signing during 2017 and 2018, are expected to form the basis on which we would set the specific configuration of the Luverne Facility in terms of end product mix between isobutanol, ATJ and isooctane.